-The Government is taking forward the development of the HSITP in the Lok Ma Chau Loop (the Loop).
-A provision of about \$32.5 billion has been approved for the Main Works Package 1 and the Fire Station and Ambulance Depot with Departmental Accommodations in the Loop, as well as the Batch 1 development of the HSITP.
+The Government is taking forward the development of the HSITP in the Loop.
+A provision of about HK\$32.5 billion has been approved for the Main Works Package 1 and the Fire Station and Ambulance Depot with Departmental Accommodations in the Loop, as well as the Batch 1 development of the HSITP.
 The first batch of eight buildings is expected to be completed in phases starting from end-2024.
 Upon full development, the HSITP will be the largest-ever I&T platform in Hong Kong.